joakree/ELEBAC/README.md

 # ELEBAC
-Prototypes
+Prototype firmware

 Thermocouple_2 is the prototype code for the thermocouple sensor node

-Final PCB Branch (Not completed due to lack of hardware to test): thermocouple_pcb is the code for the thermocouple pcb
+Final PCB firmware (Not completed due to lack of hardware to test):

-Camera System Branch:
+thermocouple_pcb is the code for the thermocouple pcb

-This branch contains the code for the following systems of the camera system:
+Camera System firmware

 Camera node
 Camera central